-Sometimes as we age, our eyes seem to look older than the rest of our face.
-Your eyes might have creases and crow's feet at the corners, bags under them, or brows that droop excessively.
+For many people, the eye area seems to age faster the rest of the face, causing them to look perpetually tired or older than they feel.
 It's a fact of life that aging around the eyes is inevitable.
-At The Plastic Surgery Group we help women and men look and feel younger and more refreshed through eyelid surgery (blepharoplasty) in Albany, New York.
+At The Plastic Surgery Group, our board-certified plastic surgeons help women and men look and feel younger and more refreshed through eyelid surgery in Albany, New York.

 Cosmetic surgery should be a rewarding experience that leaves you looking great and feeling more confident.
 Request a free cosmetic consultationRequest a free cosmetic consultation with one of the surgeons at The Plastic Surgery Group or call (518) 438-0505.

 Utica, and Albany area of New York.

 Meet the expertly trained Albany plastic surgeons at The Plastic Surgery Group, serving the Schenectady, Saratoga Springs, Utica, and Albany area of New York.Learn More Request Your Consultation